 Crafting an email or message to your customer asking for a review

 Now that you’ve done all the hard work: get the customer, make the customer happy, created a tool to help you get the review, there’s only one thing left.
 Ask for the review.
-My advice here is to keep it short and sweet.
+My advice when asking for a review – keep it short and sweet.
 You’ve already made the customer happy – you don’t want to turn that all around by annoying them now.

 Our Web Works of Kansas City Thank You emails are very simple: